 On page 213 Noonan writes that "The fragment of a limestone block with a dedicatory inscription in Greek and the picture of a horse was also found inside the vault along with another block in which a Turkic tamgha had been incised...
 Inside one of the caskets was a flat, circular disc made of limestone and having two holes so that it could be worn as a pendant.
 Marks resembling Turkic runes had apparently been made on both sides of the disc but had been partially erased."
 Then on page 215 Noonan writes: "The limestone circular disc with the 'Turkic' runes found in the Baklinskoe burial vault also deserves special attention.
 Baranov believes, with some justification, that the disc was a pagan amulet on which magical markings had been made.
 When its owner converted to Christianity, Baranov argues that he attempted to erase these marks.
 If Baranov's interpretation is correct, then it would suggest that those buried by Tsal in the burial chamber had only converted to Christianity during their lifetimes and that they still retained certain features of their original belief.
 The disc can thus be seen as a kind of family talisman which was kept even after conversion...
 The old belief [paganism or shamanism] was not completely eradicated by the new one [Christianity]."
 Noonan elsewhere emphasizes that while some Saltovians converted to Christianity by the 9th century, others (including Bulgars and Alans, who didn't even adopt Judaism) remained pagans.

-Georgius "the Tzul" - "the last kagan", with a reign ending in 1016 - is portrayed as a "Christianized Khazar" by Peter Golden and other authors.
+Georgius "the Tzul" - sometimes alleged to have been "the last kagan", with a reign ending in 1016 - is portrayed as a "Christianized Khazar" by Peter Golden and other authors.
 Probably this George ruled the Crimea, but it has not been determined whether he also ruled over the Taman peninsula and the North Caucasus.

 In any event, Noonan makes it clear that the Tsal/Tsul clan underwent at least three distinct stages: